MichaelMcNeil/dfit/README.md

-# dfit - For Interval, Pace/Speed, Distance, and Duration
+# dfit - For Interval, Pace/Speed, Distance, and Duration - NEEDbadeg

 This is the Squarespace Base Template, a minimal Squarespace template using **_Node Package Manager_** for local development, module installation and deployment.